The areas of work in which we have particular expertise, experience and excellence.

 R v Vodden and others (2021)

-Secured unanimous conviction for robbery in multi-handed case where a stolen BMW was driven dangerously to rob the victim of his moped.
-The Defendant required an intermediary during cross-examination.
+Secured unanimous conviction for robbery in multi-handed case where victim robbed of moped and stolen BMW driven dangerously.
+Defendant cross-examined in the presence of intermediary.

 R v Basilwudike (2021)

-Secured 4 robbery convictions following threats to stab and use of firearm against 4 teenage boys.
-Intermediary appointed for Defendant requiring compliance with ground rules questioning.
+Secured 4 robbery convictions following threats to stab and use firearm against 4 teenage boys.
+Intermediary appointed for defendant requiring compliance with ground rules questioning.
 Defendant pleaded on first day of trial.

 R v Middleton (2020)

-Successfully prosecuted Defendant charged exposure on a bus.
-Immediate imprisonment imposed.
+Successfully prosecuted defendant charged with exposure on a bus.

 R v Ejem (2019)